anthonyspiteri/Project-Otosukeru/README.md

 * Should be run from VBR Server to ensure Console Versions are compatible
 * Require Execution Policy set to Bypass - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+## Known Issues and Limitations:
+- vSphere API timeouts can happen during apply/destroy phase of Terraform.
+See Log file to troubleshoot.
+- Speed of Proxy deployment depends on underlying infrastructure as well as VM Template.
+(Testing has shown 5 Windows Proxies can be deployed in 5 minutes)
+- Bug on first run where Scale Down might take affect.
+Rerun with same commands to workaround.
+- Minimum number of proxies to deploy is 2.
+Deploying 1 will result in failure.

 #### Version 1.0
 > 0.2 - First pre release for testing